gematik/Spec-ISiK-Basismodul/.github/PULL_REQUEST_TEMPLATE/PR_Template_VersionUpgrade.md

   - [ ]  Scope the IG to the published package
   - [ ]  Set URL key to isik-[module-name]-version (version without dots)
   - [ ]  Publish via Simplifier GUI (set to overwritable)
-- [ ] Publish the previosuly drafteted Release, including version number, on GitHub.

 ## Obsolete